Football in Wales: Welsh teams in the English leagues

-Swansea City and Cardiff City presently play in the EFL Championship, while Newport County compete in League 2.
-Wrexham and Merthyr Town play their football in feeder leagues.
+Swansea City and Wrexham currently play in the EFL Championship, Cardiff City play in EFL League One, and Newport County competes in EFL League Two.
+Merthyr Town currently compete in National League North, England's Sixth Tier.
 These five teams have all played in the English football league system since their founding, and all declined the offer to move into the League of Wales, now known as the Cymru Premier, when it was founded in 1992.
 However, the Welsh teams Bangor City, Barry Town, Caernarfon Town, Colwyn Bay, Newtown and Rhyl did move into the Welsh league system from the English league system.
 Welsh teams participating in the English football league system can enter the English FA Cup competition, but not the Welsh Cup.

 Welsh teams participating below level 4 of the English football league system are governed by the FAW for disciplinary and administrative matters, whereas Welsh teams at level 4 and above of the English football league system are administered by the English FA for the 2011–12 season onwards.

 From 1996 to 2011, the FAW only allowed teams in the Welsh league system to enter the Welsh Cup.
 Prior to 1996, Welsh teams playing in the English league system were invited to participate along with some English teams located near the Welsh border.
 As this rule excluded the biggest Welsh clubs from the Welsh Cup, the FAW launched the FAW Premier Cup in the 1997–98 season to include the top Welsh Premier League teams and the top Welsh teams in the English league system.
 The FAW Premier Cup was discontinued after the 2007–08 season.
 On 20 April 2011, the Football Association of Wales invited the six Welsh clubs playing in the English league system to rejoin the Welsh Cup for the 2011–12 season with Newport County, Wrexham and Merthyr Town accepting.
 The invitation was not offered for the 2012–13 season.

 There are also a number of English-based teams in the Welsh leagues, see List of association football clubs playing in the league of another country.